Life can be hard. It can be complicated and complex.

 By this I mean if you meet your dream partner (or so you think) and they happen to have a partner of their own already – run for the hills no matter how tempting or wonderful that person may seem.

 Rest assured these situations never end well.
 They put the ‘c’ in complicated.

 There are endless ways to simplify your life.

-Whether it is reducing the number of your possessions, to streamlining your finances, to being more in touch and open in your relationships.
+Whether it’s reducing the number of your possessions, or streamlining your finances, or being more in touch and open in your relationships.

 Simplifying your life can help cut out a lot of the drama.

 Don’t make your life more complicated than it has to be.
 Drop the drama and seek out joy, peace, and simplicity.

 If you enjoyed this post, please share it with your friends via social media.